Mandates that create impact — deliberately anonymised.

 VALTORA has robust experience precisely at this interface of public responsibility, economic pressure and organisational complexity.

 A central task was to reconcile the institution’s specialist and technical standards with the practical requirements of a visitor centre.
-The substantive depth, scientific and technical accuracy and institutional significance of the client had to be translated into a format that was understandable, engaging and operationally feasible for different visitor groups.
+The substantive depth, scientific and technical accuracy and institutional significance of the authority had to be translated into a format that was understandable, engaging and operationally feasible for different visitor groups.

 At the same time, the interests of the member states had to be taken into account.
 The project could not be designed solely from one institutional perspective, but had to reflect different national expectations, representation interests and political sensitivities and integrate them into a balanced overall concept.